HectorPulido/Simple_Linear_Algebra/README.md

 ## How use it
 Just go to your project (on visual studio) and import the script LinearAlgebra.cs
 ![alt text](https://github.com/HectorPulido/Simple_Linear_Algebra/blob/master/Img/HowToUse.png?raw=true "HowToUseIt")
+To use Helper is the same process but, to use the ImageHelper you need to import System.Drawing.Dll from
+- Project -> Framework -> System.Drawing

 ## Future
 There are a lot of features I want to add, like a Console, but I want to focus on the Linear Algebra, to make it more complex and deep